2012 Motocross des Nations: Preview

 The MX2 world champion Jeffrey Herlings had an outside chance of taking to the top-step of the podium, but would have to carry potentially bad results from British Championship MX1 rider Marc de Reuver and fellow MX2 grand prix star Glenn Coldenhoff.

-Germany had turned out their strongest team for some years.
-Max Nagl had spent the majority of the season out injured but came back with a bang in the final few rounds of the year.
+Germany fielded its strongest team in several years.
+Max Nagl, who had missed most of the season due to injury, returned for the final rounds.
 Ken Roczen had come back from a tough debut year in the United States, but had been picking up form and Markus Schiffer was capable of top 10 MX1 grand prix pace.

-Last year's runners up France had a full strength team but weren't great in such deep sand, the same could be said for Great Britain.
+Last year's runners up France had a team that was viewed as favorites on paper but struggled in the deep sand on the course, the same could be said for Great Britain.

 Australia finished third in 2011, but where stricken by injuries to both Chad Reed and Brett Metcalfe, along with MX2 GP runner Dean Ferris.
 This years team consisted wholly of Australian Championship riders, and no-one knew how they would cope.

 Injuries were a problem for many other teams.
 South Africa weren't expected to do as well as last year as they'd lost both Tyla Rattray and Gareth Swanepoel.
 Spain had lost number 1 rider Jonathan Barragan, Japan had lost both Yoshitaka Atsuta and Akira Narita, Finland legend Antti Pyrhonen had retired and Austria had lost both Pascal Raucheneker and Gunter Schmidiger.

 For New Zealand legend and former MX1 world championship runner up Joshua Coppins this would be his last professional event before retirement.

 Mongolia were scheduled to return to the MXDN but canceled at the last minute because of logistical reasons.
 An under-strength Brazil side were flown out to replace them but it was a team without any of its countries top 5 riders.